facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 </figure>
 </div>

+For more information, see [Support for Concurrent Renderer and Features](/docs/the-new-architecture/landing-page#support-for-concurrent-renderer-and-features).

 ### Automatic Batching

 When upgrading to the New Architecture, you will benefit from automatic batching from React 18.